jonesnc/jonesnc.github.io/_posts/2018-12-13-deploying-gqlify-to-firebase-functions.md

 ## Setup GQLify
 ### Create a GraphQL Schema
-Create a `demo.graphql` file that will contain our GQLify models.
+Create a `demo.graphql` file that will contain our GQLify models in the `myproject/functions/src` directory.
 ```
 cd myproject/functions/src
 touch demo.graphql